tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how transitive skolems from flex vars are checked and added to worlds
+- No need for extrusion rules
+    - SuperF missed a simpler solution; just keep the constraint local
+    - involves both lower and upper bounded extrusions
+    - or in a Rigid rule in subtyping
+    - rationale limits extrusion to cases where a rigid variable is constrained by a flexible variable
+    - less clutter than eagerly extruding in function rule
+- note that extrusion a la SuperF isn't necessary
+    - my way: All[A] A -> (All [B ; A <: B -> T] ...B...)
+    - superF Extrusion: - my way: All[A B' ; A <: B' -> T] A -> (All [B ; B <: B'] ...B...)
+- assess order of rules and follow order in implementation
+- note that (lower, Exi) must be before (upper, Flex)
+    - and (upper, All) must be before (lower, Flex)
+    - to avoid divergence
+    - since need to reduce to skolem to detect potential infinite loop
+- note that (lower, Unio) and (upper, Inter) rules can appear before variable rules
+    - to ensure that lower bounds are union-free and upper bounds are inter-free
+- note that (lower, Inter) rule should be after the fixpoint rules.
+    - in order to keep the relation intact, and not over weaken too soon.
 - note that SuperF's RHS Universal rule discards the inner constraints
     - this is because RHS Universal doesn't have constraints
     - this is different from mine.
 My system cannot discard inner constraints